Rewards credit cards get a lot of good press for the money-saving benefits: statement credits, points and cash back. What’s not to love about them?

 American Express® Gold Card

 In addition to the high points-earning rate of the American Express Gold Card, cardholders can get statement credits that nearly cancel out the $250 annual fee.
-Statement credits are issued for qualifying dining out purchases up to $120 per year, and if you find yourself charged with airline fees for overweight luggage or in-flight consumption, you can receive another $100 statement credit each year.
+Statement credits are issued for qualifying dining out purchases up to $120 per year, and cardholders can also enjoy $120 in annual Uber Cash (up to $10 per month).

 The Platinum Card® from American Express